 Street food is winning the heart of more and more people in Italy, especially in a University town like mine, where students needs to feed themselves without spending lots of money.
 That’s why I thought to write this post.
 And, in order to do it, I personally tested and tasted lots of street food in Padua.
-And I surely missed some spots.
-As usual, if someone feels left out, let me know!
-Many of the places are very close one another.
-But… this means you can try many different foods in a small area.
+I had to delete half of this post’s places, they sadly shut down during Covid.

 Best Street Food in Padua